AntoniaSophia/CarND-MPC-Project/P5_MPC_writeup_Antonia.md

 ###Student describes their model in detail.
 This includes the state, actuators and update equations.

-A just used the vehicle model equations described in the Udacity classroom and derived in lesson 18 (Vehicle Models)
+I just used the vehicle model equations described in the Udacity classroom and derived in lesson 18 (Vehicle Models)

 ![Model Equations][image0]

 You can see the use of those equations in MPC.cpp lines 145-162 and main.cpp lines 149-165 (here the latency prediction is carried out).